apprato/magento1-LAMP-GeoIp2-docker/README.md

 * GeoIP2 / Maxmind GeoIP2

-# Install
+## Install
 The docker-compose.yml installs a LAMP Stack with PHP CGI which was a replica of an environment I was required to make for some support work.
 Usually I prefer nGinx over Apache

- - Clone out this repository
+### Boot up the stack
+Clone out the stack git clone ... docker-compose up -d
- - Add your files to /www
+Add your files to /www
- - Add you local.xml to www/app/etc/local.xml
+Add your local.xml to www/app/etc/local.xml

+### Add URL to your hosts file
- - sudo printf "\n127.0.0.1 magento.dev" >> /etc/hosts  (Add URL to /etc/hosts)
+sudo printf "\n127.0.0.1 magento.dev" >> /etc/hosts  (Add URL to /etc/hosts)

+### Install Maxmind GeoIP2 Database and PHP API
+docker exec -it <NAME OF APACHE CONTAINER> bash cd / sh setup-maxmind_geoip2.sh

+### Import your DB
- - Connect to your db with a client or similar and upload our database (MariaDb Connenct) if you don't want to install from scratch
+Connect to your db with a client or similar and upload our database.
- - cd into directory & run: docker-compose up -d
+Please see MariaDb Connenct for more details.

-# MariaDB Credentials
+### MariaDB Credentials
 host: 127.0.0.1
 user: magento
 password: magento
 database: magento